Product Guide

 Product Requirements for Freebie Delivery

-Free -- The product must have a price of zero (or no price set).
-Paid products cannot be delivered as form freebies because there is no payment step in the contact form flow.
-If you want to offer a paid product as a freebie, create a separate free version of it specifically for this purpose.
+1. Free -- It must have a price of zero.
+Paid products can't be delivered as freebies since there's no payment step.
+If you want to offer a paid product, create a separate free version for this purpose.

-Download fulfillment -- The product must use the download fulfillment type.
-This means the product has an uploaded file or a direct download link that can be delivered automatically via email.
-Products with manual delivery or other fulfillment types cannot be used as freebies because they require manual intervention.
+2. Download fulfillment -- It must use the download fulfillment type, meaning it has an uploaded file or direct download link.
+Products with manual delivery can't be used since they require manual intervention.

-Active -- The product must be in an active status.
-Archived or draft products cannot be selected as freebies.
-If you deactivate a product that is currently set as a freebie, the freebie delivery will stop working until you either reactivate the product or select a different one.
+3. Active -- It must be in active status.
+Archived or draft products can't be selected.
+If you deactivate a product that's set as a freebie, delivery stops until you reactivate it or pick a different one.

-Pro Tip: Create a dedicated "lead magnet" product specifically for your contact form freebie.
-This could be a condensed version of a paid product, a useful checklist or template, or exclusive content not available anywhere else on your page.
-The perceived value of the freebie directly impacts how many visitors are willing to fill out your form -- the more valuable it seems, the more contacts you will collect.
+Pro Tip: Create a dedicated "lead magnet" product for your contact form -- a condensed version of a paid product, a useful checklist, or exclusive content.
+The more valuable the freebie seems, the more contacts you'll collect.